genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 at St. Jude Children\'s Research Hospital, and Michal Pravenec at the Czech Academy of Science.
-This is an open, but not yet final, quantitative proteomics data for the whole brain for 21 strains of rat (male and female isogenic littermates) from the HXB/BXH family---part of the Hybrid Rat Diversity Panel.
+This is an open, but not yet final, quantitative proteomics data for the whole brain for 21 strains of rat (male and female isogenic littermates) from the HXB/BXH family--part of the Hybrid Rat Diversity Panel.

 For those of you on this list at NIH, first, thank you for all of your